bazilinskyy/gazes-crowdsourced/README.md

 1. People who entered incorrect codes for sentinel images more than `config.allowed_mistakes_sent` times.

 ## Crowdsourcing job on appen
-We use http://appen.com to run a crowdsourcing job.
+We use [appen](http://appen.com) to run a crowdsourcing job.
 You need to create a client account to be able to create a launch crowdsourcing job.
-Preview of the appen job used in this experiment is at https://view.appen.io/channels/cf_internal/jobs/1670895/editor_preview?token=ne2tN-bKLMxl-YCvOGV-YA.
+Preview of the appen job used in this experiment is available [here](https://view.appen.io/channels/cf_internal/jobs/1670895/editor_preview?token=ne2tN-bKLMxl-YCvOGV-YA).

 ### Filtering of appen data
 Data from appen is filtered based on the following criteria: